 - A clinical trial comparing fasting in obese vs. normal-weight participants found several differences between the two groups.
 For example, AMPK activity was reduced in lean individuals, but no change in obese people.
 Additionally, the shift to burning fat for fuel was blunted in people who were obese.[ref]

 - A clinical trial of early time-restricted eating (eating only between 8 am and 2 pm) showed SIRT1 gene expression was upregulated, as was the autophagy gene LC3A.
 Additionally, it increased BDNF expression in the evening.[ref]

 Not all clinical trials on intermittent fasting show amazing results.
-A recent 8-week-long trial of IF in healthy adults showed no significant differences between IF and a control group other than a little bit of weight loss in the IF group.
+A recent 8-week-long trial in healthy adults showed no significant differences between IF and a control group other than a little bit of weight loss in the IF group.
 The researchers looked at a number of different parameters, including BDNF, liver enzymes, blood pressure, mood, etc.[ref]

-Another clinical trial in obese women found the markers of inflammation (TNFα, IL6, and IL10) were not changed from intermittent fasting or from daily calorie restriction.
+Another clinical trial in obese women found the markers of inflammation (TNFα, IL6, and IL10) were not changed from intermittent fasting or daily calorie restriction.
 In fact, inflammatory response increased in adipose tissue, possibly due to lipolysis.[ref]

 (Check to see if you are likely to have genetically higher TNF-alpha)

 In conjunction with intermittent fasting, a common term that you will see is ‘autophagy’.

 Autophagy is the way the cells can clear out or recycle cellular debris.
 For example, when oxidative stress damages mitochondria, the cells clear out the damaged mitochondria via autophagy pathways, clearing the way to create new mitochondria.